2.2 - Programming Fundamentals (Part 2)

 exampleArray[1][1] # "?"

-- Functions and Prodecures are a way to group together a set of instructions that can be called multiple times.
+- Functions and Prodecures (also called subroutines) are a way to group together a set of instructions that can be called multiple times.

 - They help decompose a problem to make it easier to undestand and are used to help duplicating code, improve maintainability and readability, and to perform calculations, retireve data, or make decisions.